Join our subscription list to get access to new bonus offers, online casino reviews, and industry news all in one newsletter!

 This organization works directly with the gambling industry by providing reliable ideas and data for the general public, casino stakeholders, industry players, and other interested parties.
 This organization seeks to provide the thousands of jobs supported by the gambling industry across the state as well as protect them.

 Legal Gambling Age in NJ

+If you were wondering “how old do you have to be to gamble in New Jersey?” — here is the answer.
 The legal gambling age in NJ is 21.
 If someone aged 20 or under is accompanied by a legal guardian in a brick-and-mortar casino, they will be allowed on the gambling premises.
-However, people under age 21 will not be allowed to gamble.
+However, people under the New Jersey casino age will not be allowed to gamble.